XIAOYixuan/IMS-ADD/README.md

 # OneBit

+> This branch is for ICASSP26 submission "How to Label Resynthesized Audio: The Dual Role of Neural Audio Codecs in Audio Deepfake Detection"

 A training codebase for **Audio Deepfake Detection**.
 It supports the following architecture:

 * **AudioDataset / AudioCollator** – variable-length inputs, data augmentation, and preprocessing via Huggingface Transformer’s `AutoFeatureExtractor`.